About Lorna Evans, Psychotherapist & Trauma Sensitive Yoga Teacher

 Lorna’s primary inspiration comes from the legacy of Wilhelm Reich and Laura & Fritz Perls.
 The contemporary clinical writings and research of Pat Ogden, Nick Totton, Bessel van der Kolk, Robert Shaw, Babette Rothschild, Daniel Stern, Peter Levine, Stephen Porges, Allan Schore and Danielle Siegel inspire Lorna in her work to integrate yoga, the breath and movement into therapy for treatment of anxiety, depression and trauma.

 Lorna is passionate about raising awareness of the science behind yoga, the breath and movement for treatment of anxiety, depression, trauma, maintaining positive mental health and wellness.
-Recently working with The Discovery Channel, BBC, BACP Magazine and Medium.
+Recently working with The Discovery Channel, BBC, BACP Magazines and Medium to promote this work in the media.

 Lorna has worked with many international teachers including Donna Farhi, Shiva Rea, Sarah Powers, Ana Forrest and various other teachers in India, Sri Lanka and America.
 This enables Lorna to gain insight into the various approaches to Yoga, so they can then be related to her clinical work in a simple, safe and nurturing way.